dneff/python-games/marco-polo/README.md

 Observations in conversion:

-- important of input validation
+- importance of input validation
 - value of helper functions
-- challenge of capturing logic/mechanics using naked variable manipulation (is higher health good or bad?)
+- challenge of capturing logic/mechanics using naked variable manipulation (is higher `health` good or bad?)

 TODO: